What is Hypertrophic Cardiomyopathy (HCM)?

 Common symptoms include the following:

-- Palpitations (feeling your heart beating too fast, too hard or like it is ‘fluttering’) – this is caused by abnormal heart rhythms.
+- Palpitations (or 'arrhythmia') - feeling your heart beating too fast, too hard or like it is ‘fluttering’ – this is caused by abnormal heart rhythms.

 - Chest pain – caused by reduced oxygen levels getting to the heart.

-- Dizziness or fainting – caused by reduced oxygen levels or blood flow to the brain.
+- Dizziness or fainting (or 'syncope') – caused by reduced oxygen levels or blood flow to the brain.

 There are several tests that might be used to diagnose HCM, including the following: